 Imagine the relationship between a business and its design provider, which could be an entire design firm or a freelance designer.
 The new task is for the designer to create a new series of banner ads for the company’s online advertising program.
 This will be the fourth or fifth time the company has had the designer create banner ads.

 Both sides are familiar with the designer's skills and both parties are comfortable with the set fee for the group of banners.
 The project works best with a fixed fee.
+The company pays for previous experience, rather than the time it takes.

 In a situation like this, there will be times when the company pays the same rate for a shorter amount of the designer’s time.
 The company decision makers probably understand at this point that they are paying for the previous experience rather than the amount of time it takes.
 There is risk on both sides.
 The company could pay more than it would cost them if they were to pay by time, but the designer also runs the risk of running into issues on their end of things, which can eat up time.